microsoft/vcpkg/docs/users/mingw.md

 pacman -S git mingw-w64-x86_64-cmake mingw-w64-x86_64-ninja
 ```

-The active subsystem is select by running the MSYS2 MinGW app, or
+The active subsystem is selected by running the MSYS2 MinGW app, or
 changed in a running terminal by

 ```bash